 Speaking of "down there", reproductive health is probably the most recognizable part of women's health care.
 Reproductive health services include things like birth control, STI/STD testing, Pap smears, pelvic exams, and pregnancy testing, just to name a few.

 Birth control comes in many shapes and sizes.

 Birth control options for individuals with uteruses is often hormonal and can be administered in the form of a daily pill, a shot every 3 months, an implant in the arm or cervix that lasts anywhere from 3-10 years, and more.

 Birth control also comes in a couple of non-hormonal options, including condoms, implants, and tubal ligation (tubed tied).
 These methods last anywhere from single-use (condoms) to permanent (tubal ligation) and have varying methods of complexity.

+When picking a birth control option, there's a lot to consider, and many options.
 Your primary care provider or women's health specialist will be able to help you determine what the best birth control method is for you.

 A primary care providers should be able to run tests for all of the more common STI/STDs and can help you get the necessary medication if any tests come back positive.
 Getting these tests through your primary care provider could save you the time and money that you may have spent by going to the ER or Urgent Care.

 As soon as you think you may have come in contact with an STI or you notice pain or discomfort in the genital area, contact your primary care provider to see how soon they can get you in.